-The only challenge the government agencies face, which is quite different from the free hands enjoyed by IOC JV partners, is that even when the Board has approved their package, it must still get to the President of the Federal Republic for approval.
-Although a corporation like the NNPC is guided by the NNPC Act, Cap N123, which provides for Salaries and Benefits of employees to be determined by the NNPC Board, it still goes through a very tortuous government bureaucratic approval.
-Whereas the negotiation takes an average of two weeks, it takes an average of three to six months to get it approved for implementation because of the lengthy approval process.
+The only challenge the government agencies face, which is quite different from the free hands enjoyed by IOC joint-venture partners, is that even when the board has approved their package, it must still get to the president of the Federal Republic of Nigeria for approval.
+Although a corporation like the NNPC is guided by the Nigerian National Petroleum Corporation Act, Cap.
+N123 (Federal Republic of Nigeria, 2004), which calls for the NNPC board to determine the salaries and benefits of NNPC employees, the package still goes through a tortuous bureaucratic approval by government.
+Negotiation takes an average of 2 weeks, whereas it takes 3–7 months to get the agreement approved for implementation.

-Implementation of Collective Bargaining Agreement
+12. Implementation

-Once an agreement has been signed and approved by the Managing Director if a private company implementation circulars are generated to the Subsidiaries for implementation, in the case of the Federal Government Agencies, it shall make its way back from the Commander-In-Chief and President of the Federal Republic, through the Minister of State, Petroleum Resources, the Group Managing Director of the NNPC, down the line to the Manager, Industrial Relations, who takes this to the Salary and Wages’ Commission before the implementation circulars are generated for implementation.
-Until a Collective Agreement is implemented, negotiation has not been concluded.
+Once an agreement has been signed and approved by the managing director of a private company, the company generates implementation circulars for its subsidiaries.
+In the case of the federal government agencies, the agreement makes its way back from the commander-in-chief and president of the federal republic, through the minister of State and Petroleum Resources, the GMD of the NNPC, down the line to the manager of industrial relations, who takes this to the National Salaries, Incomes and Wages Commission before the implementation circulars can be generated.
+Until a collective agreement is implemented, the negotiation has not been concluded.
 So, the employer should ensure that the agreement reached is implemented without delay.
-It is the Human Resources Department's duty to ensure that the agreement is uniformly implemented across the corporation.
+It is the HR department’s duty to ensure that the agreement is uniformly implemented across the corporation.

-Possible Outcomes of negotiation
+Possible outcomes of negotiation

+Negotiations can have a variety of outcomes:

 Parties reach the desired end with the signing of an agreement.
-They leave the table on a happy note called a win-win.
-Both parties won because they made sacrifices, collaborated, and cooperated to reach the outcome, called a win-win.
+Both parties won because they made sacrifices, collaborated, and cooperated to reach the outcome, called a win–win.

-Parties end on a sad note, which is referred to as lose-lose.
-This scenario is either due to a deadlock on a general note or unable to agree on many of their major items.
+Parties end on a sad note, which is referred to as a lose–lose.
+This scenario is due either to a deadlock on a general note or to a failure to agree on many of their major items.
 Parties would either end up in arbitration or have unending bargaining sessions.

-One party ends on a sad note because team members could not get most of their desired items approved by the council, and the other one ends on a happy note because the team secured wins in most of the items demanded.
-This is a lose-win scenario in which one party wins and the other loses.
-This is adversarial and has an element of bitterness residing in one party.
+One party ends on a sad note because its team members could not get most of their desired items approved by the council, and the other party ends on a happy note because the team secured wins for most of the items demanded.
+This is a lose–win scenario.
+This is an adversarial situation, with one party feeling an element of bitterness.
 This happened once in the life of the NNPC staff unions.
 The unions went in for their negotiations, but only PENGASSAN signed an agreement with management.
 NUPENG did not because they were deadlocked.
-Management had to implement that of the PENGASSAN.
-The matter went to the IAP for arbitration.
+Management had to implement the agreement with PENGASSAN.
+The matter went to the Industrial Arbitration Panel for arbitration.
 Unfortunately, NUPENG lost in arbitration and also in that negotiation cycle.

-Adjourn for further consultations.
+The parties adjourn for further consultations.
 This is like staying alive to do battle another day.
 Both parties should seize the opportunity created by the adjournment to consult widely and to engage each other informally.
-In the unions, the leaders of thought or elders’ council may help in smoothening the rough edges.
-Management may wish to seek more mandate and consult with other managers in similar circumstances on how they managed disagreements in previous negotiations.
+In the unions, the thought leaders or the elders council might help by smoothening the rough edges.
+Management may wish to seek a broader mandate and consult with other managers in similar circumstances to learn how they managed disagreements in previous negotiations.
 This consultative approach is a better option than having a deadlock.